 By drawing together and mapping the distribution of species and habitats across the county, it is possible to identify where conservation effort needs to be targeted and where scarce resources are best allocated.
 Knowing where key habitats and species are located is also important in ensuring that wildlife interests are properly considered in the local authority planning process.

-The two main projects we run are The Map the Gap Project and the Protected Road Verge Scheme.
-These projects are helping us to improve our knowledge of the counties habitats and helping to protect vulnerable plant communities.
+The main project we run is the Protected Road Verge Scheme.
+This project is helping us to improve our knowledge of the counties habitats and helping to protect vulnerable plant communities.

 There are always many volunteer wildlife surveys and projects to get involved with depending on your area of interest.
 Keep an eye on our Facebook page or Twitter feed for more information on these and how to get involved or let us know if we can help you with a project you want to run.